This post may contain affiliate links. See our disclosure policy.

 Tools Needed for Gnocchi

-- Kitchen scale – One thing we learned in Italy is that everything is always weighed.
-Exactness is key.
-This is the kitchen scale that I bought.
+- Kitchen scale – Exactness is key.
+We purchased a kitchen scale to help with this.
 I love it because it is very small, but also very effective.

 - Sieve – To effectively roll the gnocchi around, you need to use a large sieve.
-I use this 12″ one.
+A 12″ sleeve is perfect for this recipe.

 - Potato ricer – Using a potato ricer is a great way to mash up the potatoes and remove lumps for smooth, gnocchi.

-- Bench Scraper (aka Dough Scraper) – I LOVE bench scrapers.
+- Bench Scraper – A dough scraper or bench scraper help make this easier.
 They are the best for cutting dough and they make cleaning up a BREEZE.
 I use mine all the time.

-- Souffle Dishes or Ceramic Casserole (if you are wanting to make individual portions or “family-style”.)
+- Souffle Dishes or Ceramic Casserole – If you are wanting to make individual portions or “family-style” these two dishes are great options.

 Techniques for Making Gnocchi